 OSGOOD SCHLATTER'S SYNDROME

 The day before he was to leave for boot camp, he came to see me and I found out about it for the very first time.
-So, I treated him --- one time ---- seven or eight years ago ----- for a problem he had struggled with for years.
+So, I treated him --- one time ---- seven or eight years ago ----- for a problem he had struggled with for the better part of his life.
 Needless to say, the one treatment solved his problem and it never returned.
 Thanks for the memories Michael (not to mention the testimonial)!

 "The condition is caused by stress on the patellar tendon that attaches the quadriceps muscle at the front of the thigh to the tibial tuberosity.
 Following an adolescent growth spurt, repeated stress from contraction of the quadriceps is transmitted through the patellar tendon to the immature tibial tuberosity.
 This can cause multiple subacute avulsion fractures along with inflammation of the tendon, leading to excess bone growth in the tuberosity and producing a visible lump which can be very painful when hit.
 In more detail, activities such as kneeling may irritate the tendon."